OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

 **FireEdge Sunstone** is the new state-of-the-art web interface, fully featured for VM and VM Template management for end users.
 This interface is delivered by the :ref:`FireEdge server <fireedge_setup>`, and it is its main interface, meaning that it will redirect to Sunstone when contacted in the ``http://<OPENNEBULA-FRONTEND>:2616/`` address.

+.. warning:: FireEdge Sunstone is fully functional for VM and VM Template management, but it lacks all the functionality of the traditional Ruby Sunstone.
+FireEdge Sunstone is still in BETA stage.

 Configuration
 ================================================================================